h5p/h5p-multi-choice/README.md

 ==========

 Test your users with multiple choice tasks.
-Can be used in question sets.
+Can be used in Question Sets, Course Presentations and Interactive Videos.

 ## License